Stocks rise on Wall Street, remain on track for winning week

 Stocks are broadly higher in afternoon trading on Wall Street Friday, keeping major indexes on track for weekly gains after several days of up-and-down trading.

+More than 90% of the stocks in the benchmark S&P 500 index were higher.
 Technology and health care companies has some of the strongest gains.
-Oracle rose 4.6% and Pfizer rose 4.7%.
+Oracle rose 4.7% and Pfizer rose 5%.

 Markets have been unsettled in recent days.
 Stocks lurched from sharp gains early in the week to losses later in the week.
 The benchmark S&P 500 and other major indexes are all still on track for weekly gains in what has been an encouraging October so far.